How Spicy Are Ancho Chiles? 1,000-2,000 SHU (Milder Than Jalapeño)

 Rich mole sauce being poured over chicken

-Preserve peak flavor with these science-backed methods:
+Preserve peak flavor with these methods that specifically maintain consistent mild heat levels:

 Ancho chiles stored in glass jars